Open-air cinema, EURO 2020 football, live music and art as Summer of Play launches at Wembley Park

 - 1 June – 1 September : Inside Out exhibition

 French artist JR is bringing his ‘Inside Out’ project to London to coincide with the UEFA EUROs.
 Wembley Park will feature portraits of 16 Brent residents.

 - 29 July – 5 September : Summer on Screen

 A free outdoor cinema will pop-up over five weeks, with a mix of Hollywood, British and Bollywood classics and newer favourites.
 Guests can sit on a deckchair or bean bag, accompanied by refreshments and snacks, and check out the action on the big screen.
 First come, first served.

-- Summer of Play takes place from 4 June – September 2021.
-At location in and around Wembley Park, HA9.
+- Summer of Play takes place from 4 June – 30 September 2021.
+At locations in and around Wembley Park, HA9.
 Nearest stations: Wembley Park or Wembley Stadium.
 For more information, visit the Wembley Park website.

 Find out what else is on in London this August.